Helps U.S. businesses and entrepreneurs pursue opportunities abroad and promotes responsible business conduct.

 Protects U.S. national security while promoting balanced investment relationships, fosters sustainable development, and supports international financial stability to create prosperity and growth in the United States and abroad.

-The International Finance and Development (IFD) Division leads the Bureau’s engagement in development finance, investment, and monetary affairs, in cooperation with other U.S. government agencies.
+The International Finance and Development (IFD) Division leads the Bureau’s engagement in development finance, investment, and macroeconomic affairs, in cooperation with other U.S. government agencies.
 We promote prosperity at home and abroad by encouraging sound macroeconomic and fiscal policy, sustainable development in accordance with international standards, private sector growth, good governance, and transparency.

 Develops and implements sanctions and counter-threat finance policies to counter risks to national security posed by particular activities, groups, and countries.